 They have small, fuel-efficient vehicles, and almost all drive the same few models.
-With the exception of Ferraris or Lamborghinis, I do not think that Italians see their cars as their pride possession.
+With the exception of Ferraris or Lamborghinis, I do not think that Italians see their cars as their prized possession.
 To prove my point, they even built the ugliest car in the world; the Fiat Multipla. 🙂

 If that’s not a solid proof of not caring, I don’t know what is?

 The majority of the population takes public transport, bikes around, or owns a scooter.
 This amazing lifestyle follows the virtues of many early retirees like MMM who preaches car-less lifestyles.
 Traveling through Europe, you can quickly see how America is lacking the basic infrastructure to live car-free but hopefully, this is slowly changing for the best.

 Since this trip, we flew back to Europe and discovered even more of this wonderful part of the world but that will be for another post.

 Remember that all these amazing adventures can be accessible for much less than advertised on travel sites.
 You sometimes need to improvise your own trails and play a bit with reward programs but there is always a frugal way to explore the world.
-You could get flights for free through programs like American Express, find a bunch of free activities with a little online research, and book hotel stays for free through the American Express SPG card.
+You can get flights for free through rewards programs, find a bunch of free activities with a little online research, and book hotel stays for free through rewards.